 Simply glue the front of the envelope to your layout.
 Attach a die cut or an unpeeled sticker to the flap of the envelope so that it overlaps onto the envelope when laying flat.
 Place your token in the envelope and add a word or two to the envelope to let viewers know to peek inside.
 Note, it's important not to seal the envelope.
 You want to be able to open and close it without ripping it.

-As a child, you might’ve read books that had pull-out tabs.
-You would read the entire page and then would get to pull a tab to reveal a special picture or a very importance sentence.
+As a child, you might've read books that had pull-out tabs.
+You would read the entire page and then would get to pull a tab to reveal a special picture or a very important sentence.